Rights and Responsibilities When Using Electronic University Resources

 - Be chronically absent or tardy.

 - Not comply with the policies established for the security of Loyola University Chicago’s protected and sensitive data.

 - May not use access to University electronic resources in a way that implies that the University is actually or implicitly espousing a particular view, or endorsing any person, organization, product, service or belief; similarly, they may not use the name, logos, facilities or resources of the University for any personal, commercial or similar purposes, or to participate in or intervene in (including the publishing or distribution of statements) any political campaign on behalf of, or in opposition to, any candidate for public office.
-All University policies must be adhered to, with special attention to the Staff Handbook, Faculty Handbook, and the ITS Acceptable Use Policy for Electronic University Resources.
+All University policies must be adhered to, with special attention to the Staff Handbook, Faculty Handbook, and the ITS Rights and Responsibilities When Using Electronic University Resources Policy.

 - Improper use of social media as outlined in the University Marketing and Communication Social Media Policy.